Speedy37/rsecnotes/README.md

 # RSecNotes

-A secure sharing note and or file(s) service, inspired by [cryptgeon](https://github.com/cupcakearmy/cryptgeon).
+A secure sharing note and/or file(s) service, inspired by [cryptgeon](https://github.com/cupcakearmy/cryptgeon).

 ## Features